Buffalo herd standing in a grassland against a backdrop of towering sand dunes.

 Rematriation—the Indigenous concept of restoring balance to the world—best captures the benefits of returning buffalo to their original lands.

 Today, the lands of Indigenous Peoples across the U.S. and Canada contain more intact ecosystems than all national parks and nature preserves combined.
-Indigenous Peoples within the United States manage approximately 20,000 buffalo on over 1 million acres (many, but not all, of these animals began life on TNC preserves).
+Indigenous Peoples within the United States manage approximately 20,000 buffalo on more than 1 million acres (many, but not all, of these animals began life on TNC preserves).

 Bison run across the snowy plains on a clear day.